GiuMangiaracina/Thesis/README.md

 The following Figure shows the architecture of the system, after performing all the installation steps:
 ![](https://github.com/GiuMangiaracina/Thesis/blob/master/architecture.png)

-Modifying the values from the database, it is possible to change at run-time the properties of the environment, namely the availability and the latency among the nodes.
+Modifying the values from the GUI of the database, it is possible to change at run-time the properties of the environment, namely the availability (metadata associated to each node) and the latency (in ms)among the nodes.
 Moreover, it is possible to change the initial configuration, or extend the network, adding both additional nodes and applications, following the instructions in the specific sections.
 In the latter cases, the offline learning must be executed, in order to setup properly the information about the initial impacts.

 ## Prerequisites:
 - a working [Docker][docker] installation (for 64-bit systems);
-- docker-compose installed  (to install it on Linux systems, type 'sudo apt install docker-compose' in the terminal.);
+- docker-compose installed  (to install it on Linux systems, type  ```sudo apt install docker-compose  ``` in the terminal.);
 - for Linux users, xterm installed (to install it, type 'sudo apt-get install xterm' in the terminal.).
 - for Windows users which use Docker Toolbox (legacy solution for Windows versions different from Windows 10 Professional and Enterprise 64-bit):
  1. determine the IP of your Docker virtual machine by running: 'docker-machine ip' after starting docker;